mxcl/docs/docs/getting-started.md

 ## Basic Usage

+Ensure Spotify is not running, then execute `spicetify backup apply` to install Spicify into your Spotify app instance.

 After installing Spicetify and Spicetify's Marketplace, you can use it to customize your Spotify client using all the available **extensions** and **themes** found in the Marketplace.

 ### Updating